jeffshumphreys/filmcab/simplified/doc/extensions_issues.md

 ## Inline SQL v2.16.0a
 ###### Sat Mar 9 17:24:53 MST 2024
 1. Does nothing for PowerShell, so I'd have to modify it.
 Making embedded SQL readable inside PowerShell script would help my poor eyes.

+# Extensions I Can't Find
+## Go To Next File in Explorer
+1. This would help when I'm doing massive refactoring, like adding try/catch, or a -ForceNewLine to the last log line.